 His charitable activities include 15 years in the Round Table organisation in several continents and 4 years in Rotary International, plus numerous years as a director of charitable trusts providing work for people with learning difficulties.

-Colin is the Chair of the Trust Board’s Finance & General Purposes Committee, is a member of the Standards Committee and is also the Director representative on the Academy Council (SEMH), with a responsibility of Link Director for Hollis Academy.
+Colin is the Chair of the Trust Board’s Finance & General Purposes Committee and is a member of the Standards Committee.

 Vice Chair of the Board of Directors

 Term of office: 12 July 2017 - 11 July 2021

 Linda has worked in the private sector for 22 years followed by 24 years in the voluntary sector in a senior management capacity; first in the training sector for unemployed youth and adults, and then in health and social care.
 Experience includes strategic thinking and planning, contracting with government agencies, successful funding grant applications, performance management, report writing, business planning and financial management.

 Linda was previous vice chair of a secondary school and also chaired staffing and finance committees and was involved in the recruitment and performance management of head teachers.
 Previously a governor of Stockton Borough First Federation for 3 years Linda became a Director of Horizons Specialist Academy Trust in August 2013 and Chair of the subsidiary company Sheraton Choices Ltd in October 2013.